-ME 321 : Fluid Mechanics - I
+ME 321: Fluid Mechanics - I

-Fundamental concept of fluid as a continuum; Fluid statics: basic hydrostatic equation, pressure variation in static incompressible and compressible fluids; Manometers; Forces on plane and curved surfaces; Buoyant force; Stability of floating and submerged bodies; Pressure distribution of a fluid in a rotating system.
+Fundamental concept of fluid as a continuum; Fluid properties.

+Fluid statics: basic hydrostatic equation, pressure variation in static incompressible and compressible fluids; Manometers; Forces on submerged plane and curved surfaces; Buoyant force; Stability of floating and submerged bodies; Pressure distribution of a fluid in rotating and accelerating systems.